-Juan Haines is an incarcerated journalist whose work has appeared in the Los Angeles Times, The Guardian, San Francisco Chronicle, Hastings Race and Poverty Law Journal, and the New York Times.
+Juan Haines is an incarcerated journalist whose work has appeared in the Los Angeles Times, The Guardian, San Francisco Chronicle, Hastings Race and Poverty Law Journal, and UCLA Law Review.
 He is the senior editor of the award-winning San Quentin News, and a contributing writer for Solitary Watch.
-He is a member of the Society of Professional Journalists (SPJ), where he was awarded its Silver Heart Award in 2017 for providing a ‘deeper understanding of the prison system.
-In 2022, the California Newspaper Publishers Association recognized Juan with two awards for his coverage of the COVID-19 pandemic.
+He is a member of the Society of Professional Journalists (SPJ), where he was awarded its Silver Heart Award in 2017 for providing a ‘voice to the voiceless.’
+In 2020 and 2021, the California Newspaper Publishers Association recognized Juan with awards for his coverage of the COVID-19 pandemic.
 He holds fellowships from both PEN America’s Writers for Justice and Shadowproof’s Marvel Cooke programs.
-Type Investigations, East Bay Times, Empowerment Avenue, CalMatters, Next City, Literary Hub, El Tecolote, 48 Hills, and The Appeal support Jaun’s reporting.
+Type Investigations, UCLA Law Review, Empowerment Avenue, Next City, and The Appeal support Juan’s reporting.

 Throughout the final four years of his incarceration, Eddie Herena worked as a photographer for the San Quentin News.
 His work has been published in Rolling Stone, The Guardian, The Athletic, Mercury News, The Boston Globe, and San Francisco Chronicle.
 Herena is a TEDx speaker, who also appeared in the award-winning documentary film, The Prison Within.
 He was recently celebrated by the San Francisco Foundation as one of the nation’s largest community foundations dedicated to social justice.
 After 14 years of incarceration, he became a father on April 4, 2020.
 Herena works as a freelance photographer whose portraits and photo essays have appeared at SF Arts, Prison Journalism Project, SF Camerawork, Variable West, Ear Hustle, Thacher Gallery, and the University of San Francisco.